jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Hero Image

+When visiting the website and initially being directed to the home page the user is greeted by the hero image on both desktop and mobile.

+- The hero image sets the scene of the site indicating that the website is for a cocktail bar
+- The hero image also has a "zoom" effect to give the user a feeling of immersion into the website.

 ![Hero Image](docs/features/feature-hero-image.png)

 #### Index page sections

+The home page includes 3 sub sections in which each will lead the user to the area they wish to visit in a quick manner.

 - Whats new
+    - Includes an image, a text explanation and a button which will link directly to the news section on the about page.
+This was done by using an id link

 ![Whats new section](docs/features/feature-whats-new.png)

 - Our Menu
+    - Includes an image, a text explanation and a button which will link directly to the menu page.

 ![Our menu section](docs/features/feature-our-menu.png)

 - Visit us
+    - Includes an image, a text explanation and a button which will link directly to the menu page.

 ![Visit us section](docs/features/feature-visit-us.png)

 #### Our Story

+The our story section gives a brief history of the bar and has a signiture in gold to give the user a feeling of prestige in regards to the owner.

 ![Our story section](docs/features/feature-our-story.png)

 #### YouTube video

+There is an embedded video which is used to

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qH4Cge_ED-4
 " target="_blank"><img src="http://img.youtube.com/vi/qH4Cge_ED-4/0.jpg"